This article is part of a larger series on How to Do Payroll.

 Some employers are stricter about the time their employees clock in and out (4 p.m. vs 4:05 p.m.), so calculations are easier.
 Nevertheless, if you find yourself needing to convert minutes for payroll, there are plenty of online resources to help.

-Tip: If you’d rather skip the manual calculations and minutes to decimals calculations, check out our time card calculator.
+If you’d rather skip the manual calculations and minutes to decimals calculations, use our time card calculator.
 You can enter hours worked and breaks taken each day and it will calculate the total hours worked for you automatically.

 Step 2: Calculate Gross Pay (Before Deductions & Taxes)